 Voicemail is free.
 That's its only advantage.
 But let's do the math on what that "free" costs you:

 Say you miss 8 calls per week.
-With voicemail:
+With voicemail, track:

 With an AI receptionist:

-At a meaningful average ticket size, the upside comes from reaching callers before they book someone else.
-Use your real close rate and ticket value to estimate whether the $49/month starter plan makes sense.
+At a meaningful average ticket size, the upside comes from getting enough context to follow up well.
+Use your real close rate, ticket value, and plan usage to estimate whether the $49/month starter plan makes sense.

 "But My Customers Want to Talk to a Real Person"